peitalin/FHE-experiments/README.md

 ### Key issue: conditional decryption
-Need a way to conditionally reveal encrypted state to some users, without the MPC nodes every seeing plaintext.
+Need a way to conditionally reveal encrypted state to some users, without the MPC nodes seeing plaintext.
 - Decrypt Bob just for Alice to see, conditional on Bob being "close" to Alice.

 Perhaps private-set-intersection (PSI) can help: